 Table of Contents

 This affects almost all interpersonal or occupational situations.
 It is a method of dealing with stress or frustration, but it results in the person attacking other people in indirect ways.
 This disorder can manifest itself as resentment, stubbornness, procrastination, sullenness, or intentional failure at doing requested tasks.
-However modern psychiatry no longer recognize this condition as an official diagnosis , many of us have encountered it in person.
+Though modern psychiatry no longer recognizes this condition as an official diagnosis , many of us have encountered it in person.

-People diagnosed with this disorder resent responsibility passively rather than by open expression of their feelings.
-In most cases procrastination, inefficiency, and forgetfulness are behaviors commonly used to avoid doing what they need to do.
+People diagnosed with this disorder present responsibility passively rather than by open expression of their feelings.
+In most cases, procrastination, inefficiency, and forgetfulness are behaviors commonly used to avoid doing what they need to do.

-A person with this disorder may appear to comply with another's wishes, however the requested action is either performed too late or performed in a way that is useless.
+A person with this disorder may appear to comply with another's wishes.
+However, the requested action is either performed too late or carried out in a way that is useless.

 - Resisting suggestions from others